Babbitt (alloy): Alloys

-The science of bearing Babbitt selection
+Alloy selection

 The engineering of a bearing's Babbitt lining is usually completed during the design of the machine.
 In selecting the proper type of Babbitt for a particular job, there are a number of factors to take into consideration, the most important of which are the surface speed of the shaft and the load that the bearing is required to carry.

-There is no doubt that if a bearing is to be highly loaded in relation to its size, then a high-tin alloy is desirable, whereas for much lower-speed work and less heavily loaded bearings, a lead-based Babbitt may be employed and is far more economical.
+If a bearing is to be highly loaded in relation to its size, then a high-tin alloy is desirable, whereas for much lower-speed work and less heavily loaded bearings, a lead-based Babbitt may be employed and is far more economical.